VGFXOpenGL

 by Stefan Roettger.
 A very powerful

-the blockbuster Aquanox by Massive Development
+Aquanox by Massive Development

 • Allows rendering of very large terrains (e.g. 1.050.625 vertices or 2.097.152 triangles) at